 Sadly, motorcycle accidents happen frequently in the state of Florida.
 In fact, the Florida Department of Highway Safety and Motor Vehicles (FHSMV) reports that there were nearly 10,000 motorcycle accidents in this state in 2018.
 Motorcyclists who are involved in accidents often suffer serious injuries, which is why it’s so important to understand how to obtain compensation after a crash.

 Florida is a no-fault insurance state.
 But does no-fault insurance cover motorcycle accidents?
-Will you need a Tampa motorcycle accident attorney to help you seek justice?
+Will you need a Tampa personal injury attorney to help you seek justice?
 Keep reading to learn the answers to these questions and more.

 What is Florida’s No-Fault Insurance Policy?